Null0x-sh/Nullpeas/README.md

 - Open - built to be extended by the community

 How to run
--Clone the repo and
+- Clone the repo and
--chmod +x brain.py
+- chmod +x brain.py
--./brain.py
+- ./brain.py

 Output example ( when run in github codespace )
 - Probe completed